calimania/markketplace/docs/encrypted-attributes.md

 - They're automatically encrypted before saving to database
 - You see encrypted values when viewing (can't reverse them)

-## Adding More Encrypted Fields (Future)
+## Adding More Encrypted Fields

-When you need to encrypt other fields, just update the middleware config.
+Update the middleware config to add new fields

 ### Step 1: Identify What Needs Encryption